· 11 mins

 2. Make goals measurable

-Therefore, you must set key performance indicators (KPIs) and benchmarks, and communicate these clearly to your team.
+With that in mind, you must set key performance indicators (KPIs) and benchmarks, and communicate these clearly to your team.

 3. Make goals achievable

-By all means, set the bar high for your team, but ensure your goals are within the realm of what is realistic and practical.
+By all means, set the bar high for your team, but make sure your goals are within the realm of what is realistic and practical.
 You don’t want goals that are too easy that they’re not challenging enough to motivate the team, but you don’t want them to be so hard that people are discouraged from trying in the first place.

 Find a happy medium.
 Take into account your team’s skills, capacity, and other conflicting priorities.
 It’s best to seek everyone’s input on whether a goal is achievable before finalizing it.